evanptaylor/portfolio/README.md

 # portfolio
-portfolio website for myself.
-Created first and foremost as a passion project, but also to show off web-design skills.
+portfolio website to showcase projects and front-end design